AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> If you do not conquer self, you will be conquered by self. — Napoleon Hill
+> Be thankful for what you have; you'll end up having more.
+If you concentrate on what you don't have, you will never, ever have enough.  — Oprah Winfrey
 <!--END_SECTION:quote-->